light8227/not-citra/README.md

   <br>
 </h1>

-<h4 align="center"><b>Citra</b> is the world's most popular, open-source, Nintendo 3DS emulator.
+<h4 align="center"><b>Not-Citra</b> is the world's least popular, open-source, Nintendo 3DS emulator.
 <br>
-It is written in C++ with portability in mind and builds are actively maintained for Windows, Linux, Android and macOS.
+It is written in C++ with portability in mind and builds are not actively maintained for Windows, Linux, Android and macOS.
 </h4>

 <p align="center">